projectcapsule/capsule/docs/operator/mtb/require-run-as-non-root-user.md

 **Description:** Control container permissions.

 **Rationale:** Processes in containers run as the root user (uid 0), by default.
-To prevent potential compromise of container hosts, specify a least privileged user ID when building the container image and require that application containers run as non root users.
+To prevent potential compromise of container hosts, specify a least-privileged user ID when building the container image and require that application containers run as non-root users.

 **Audit:**